How Does the Scrap Metal Recycling Industry Work?

 People bring unwanted metals and automobiles to a scrap yard, where they are paid a fee based on the weight of the cargo.
 Metals are typically obtained through enterprises such as building or demolition firms, manufacturers, and government agencies.
 Anyone can sell their stuff in the yard as well.

-After the scrap metal has been paid for, it is classified as ferrous metal, non-ferrous metal, electronics, or non-recyclable materials.
+After the scrap metal has been paid for, it is classified as ferrous, non-ferrous, electronics, or non-recyclable materials.
 Non-ferrous metals are non-magnetic and usually cost more; they could be metals like copper, brass, or aluminum.
 Ferrous metals are common metals like steel and iron, whereas non-ferrous metals are non-magnetic and usually cost more.
-Scrap yards set metal prices based on the market, which fluctuates like the stock market, so prices will vary each time you go there.
+Scrap yards set metal prices based on the market, which fluctuates like the stock market, so prices vary each time you go there.

 Metal Recycling Process

-Anything that isn’t stored in the scrap yard for individuals to scavenge and find is organized into bins and subsequently recycled.
+Anything not stored in the scrap yard for individuals to scavenge and find is organized into bins and subsequently recycled.
 Scrap metal is crushed, divided into ferrous and non-ferrous metals, melted down, and put into various molds in scrap metal processing plants.
 Metal recycling is extremely environmentally beneficial, as it takes 75 percent less energy to recycle waste metal than it does to create metal from raw materials.
-It also helps to conserve natural resources by making use of what we already have.
+It also helps conserve natural resources by using what we already have.

 What Services Do Scrap Yards Offer?

-Every scrap yard is different, which means that they may perform scrap metal recycling on-site or outsource it to a larger recycling plant.
+Every scrap yard is different, meaning they may perform scrap metal recycling on-site or outsource it to a larger recycling plant.
 Scrap metal recycling facilities offer de-pollution services, which ensure that hazardous products such as batteries are safe and ready to be recycled.
 Every scrap yard will sell reusable metal and machinery, so if you need a car part at a cheap price, here is the place to go.
-Also, depending on the location, scrap collection is available, so if you don’t have your trailer, you can have your scrap picked up.
+Also, scrap collection is available depending on the location, so you can pick up your scrap if you don’t have your trailer.

 What Are Good Scrap Prices?

-Scrap metal prices are constantly vary based on current market prices.
-The type of material that you have will depend on the price per pound you receive.
+Scrap metal prices vary constantly based on current market prices.
+The type of material you have will depend on the cost per pound you receive.

-These average prices are current as of today’s date (February 2022) and are subject to change, at any time due to outstanding market conditions.
+These average prices are current as of May 2024 and are subject to change at any time due to outstanding market conditions.

 Suggested Reading: How Do Scrap Metal Prices Work